 For access to the full UCSB Energy Information System including natural gas and other energy flows, as well as water usage and weather station information, please contact UCSB Utility & Energy Services at (805) 893-2661, extension 1102.

-Natural Gas use was reduced in 2012/2013 by 15 percent as compared to the prior year, and UCSB's total expenditures on natural gas have dropped for the sixth consecutive year.
+Natural Gas use was reduced in 2014/2015 by 16% as compared to the prior year, and UCSB's total usage of natural gas has dropped for the fourth consecutive year.

-Potable Water use decreased significantly in 2013/2014, and was at its lowest point during the past the past 10 years.
+Potable Water use decreased marginally in 2014/2015, and was at its lowest point during the past the past 10 years.
 Potable water usage per square foot has been cut in half since 2003/2004 as a result of significant investment in and attention to water efficiency on campus.